 - 23. The Applicant is a consumer within the meaning of the CPA and the Competition Act; - 24.
-Applicant is a huge fan of the singer known as "P!NK" and heard that she would be performing at the Bell Centre in Montreal on November 1, 2023, as part of her P!NK Trustfall Tour; - 25.
-On February 21, 2023, the Applicant decided to purchase three tickets to P!NK's concert; - 26.
-To purchase these tickets, Applicant used the Ticketmaster website on February 21, 2023.
-Initially, she was placed in a virtual queue and Ticketmaster indicated that there were more than 2000 other fans waiting in line before her; - 27.
-A few minutes later, when it was her turn to select tickets, the Applicant browsed the seating map and, with very limited seating options and time, tried to choose the best seats possible within her budget; - 28.
-One of the few available options for three tickets seated together was in section 332 row AA, seats 4, 5 and 6; - 29.
-To her complete surprise, these tickets were priced by Ticketmaster on the primary market for \$348.99 per ticket (advertised as "Platinum Official"), for a total of \$1,046.97 for the trio; - 30.
-The reason she was so surprised is because these seats were certainly not premium or "some of the best seats in the house" as Ticketmaster describes them.
-Rather, they were some of the worst seats in the house as they are in the 14th to the last row of the Bell Centre (which has a seating capacity of more than 21,000) all the way at the opposite extremity of the stage, as appears from the illustration below showing her seat in section 332 row AA [...], communicated as Exhibit P-9:
+Applicant is a huge fan of the singer known as "Drake" and heard that he would be performing at the Bell Centre in Montreal on July 14, 2023, as part of his It's All A Blur Tour;

+- 25. On March 16, 2023, the Applicant decided to purchase two tickets to Drake's concert; - 26.
+To purchase these tickets, Applicant used the Ticketmaster mobile application on March 16, 2023.
+Initially, he was placed in a virtual queue and Ticketmaster indicated that there were more than 2000 other fans waiting in line before him; - 27.
+A few minutes later, when it was his turn to select tickets, the Applicant browsed the seating map and, with very limited seating options and time, tried to choose the best seats possible within his budget; - 28.
+One of the few available options for a pair of tickets seated together was in section 317 row BB. seats 3 and 4: - 29.
+To his complete surprise, these tickets were priced by Ticketmaster on the primary market for \$789.54 per ticket (advertised as "Platinum Official"), for a total of \$1,579.08 for the pair! - 30.
+The reason he was so surprised is because these seats were certainly not premium or "some of the best seats in the house" as Ticketmaster describes them.
+Rather, they were some of the worst seats in the house as they are in the 13th to last row of the Bell Centre (which has a seating capacity of more than 21,000), as appears from the illustration below advertising one ticket in section 317 row BB for \$789.54: